 This right will not apply to applicants looking to rent your property; it will only apply to tenants.
 This means that you will still be able to indicate whether pets are allowed or not in your property listings.

 If a tenant does ask to have a pet, landlords will have 28 days to reply with their decision.
-If they refuse, tenants can challenge it either by complaining to the private rented sector ombudsman or by taking it to court.
+If you refuse, tenants can challenge it either by complaining to the private rented sector ombudsman or by taking you to court.

 As the ombudsman’s service is free, it may be the preferred option for many tenants.
 However, both landlords and tenants will have an equal opportunity to present evidence and make their case.